metametadata/clj-fakes/docs/user-guide.md

 `(f/was-not-called f)`
 - checks that function was never called.

+`(f/were-called-in-order f1 args-matcher1 f2 args-matcher2 ...)`
+- checks that functions were called in specified order (but it doesn't guarantee there were no other calls).

 The set of similar functions is defined for [protocol methods](#calls-assertions):

 `(f/method-was-called-once f obj args-matcher)`